KaiNorberg/PatchworkOS/README.md

 ## Notable Future Plans

 - `share()`, `claim()` and `bind()` calls
+- Implement copy-on-write by extending the callback system in the VMM
+- File flags performance improvements
-- Read, write, execute flags
+- Read, write, execute permissions
 - Shell overhaul
 - Capability style per-process permissions, as a replacement for per-user permissions, via namespace mountpoints with read/write/execute permissions
 - Add configurability to `spawn()` for namespace inheritance